Introduction

 Ethical considerations:

-1. To accept responsibility in making engineering decisions that are consistent with the safety, health and welfare of the public, and to disclose promptly factors that might endanger the public or the environment.
+To accept responsibility in making engineering decisions that are consistent with the safety, health and welfare of the public, and to disclose promptly factors that might endanger the public or the environment.

-3. During our car test, we took steps to ensure safety of student group besides us and students who were watching our car test.
+During our car test, we took steps to ensure safety of student group besides us and students who were watching our car test.
+To assist colleagues and co-workers in their professional development and to support them in following this code of ethics.

-7. To maintain and improve our technical competence and to undertake technological tasks for others only if qualified by training or experience, or after full disclosure of pertinent limitations.
+We ensured that the car we were using was operated within the manufacture’s specification.
+To maintain and improve our technical competence and to undertake technological tasks for others only if qualified by training or experience, or after full disclosure of pertinent limitations.

 To make sure the power limits of the motors and chips stay within certain level.
 We were very careful about power supply of the car motors; PCB board stays within their specified level.